nicktelindert/SpaceTrading/README.md

 - Add eslint configuration
 - marketvalue calculations should be based on planet markets

+## In Progress
+- A reactive webapp implementing the game

 ## Todo
 - Add scenario mechanism
 - round marketvalue
-- read
-- A reactive webapp implementing the game
-- Adapt CLI console.table to only show necessary info